MapColonies/export-request-storage/readme.md

-# Map Colonies discrete layers storage service

-## notes
+# Statuses Storage Service

+A service that exposes a gateway to the export-request statuses storage.

+# Notes

-please run `npm run migration` and commit changes before every tag (`npm run release`). this is required to keep db updates match the service version
+Please run `npm run migration` and commit changes before every tag (`npm run release`). this is required to keep db updates match the service version

+# Usage
+1. Run `npm install `.
+1. Run `npm run confd` to generate config file from confd
+1. (optional) add `.env` file to change server port and swagger host name (see `.env.example`)
+1. Run `npm start` - default port is 80.

+If you would like to run as docker, consider the following steps:
+1. Build the docker image by running `build.sh`.
+This will create a docker image named `export-storage` and tag `latest`.
+2. Run the `docker_run.sh` script.
+Please note for default configuration as you might want to adjust it for your local needs.

-# api usage
+# API Usage

-## create new image metadata
+## Create a new export-request status

-new image metadata can be saved by sending POST request with image metadata json as its body to /images. the image metadata fields can be found [here](https://github.com/mapcolonies/geedocker/issues/12)
+new export-request status can be saved by sending POST request with the needed attributes as JSON in the request body to `/statuses`.

-## read specific image metadata
+## Read a specific status

-existing image metadata can be retrieved by sending GET request to /images/\<image metadata id\>
+Existing export-request status can be retrieved by sending GET request to `/statuses/<taskId>`. *taskId* is the unique identifier of the status.

+## Search all export-requests of a specific user

+Existing export-requests which made by a specific user can be retrieved by sending GET to `/statuses/user/<userId>`. *userId* is the unique identifier of the user.

-## update existing image metadata
+## Update existing status

-existing image metadata can be updated by sending PUT request with the updated fields as json in the request body to /images/\<image metadata id\>.
+Existing export-request statuses can be updated by sending PUT request with the updated fields as JSON in the request body to `/statuses/<taskId>`. *taskId* is the unique identifier of the status.

-## delete existing image metadata
+## Delete existing status

-exsisting image meta data can be deleted by sending DELETE requst to /images/\<image metadata id\>

-## search image metadata

-image metadata can be search by sending any combination of the following field as json POST request body to /images/search:
+Existing status data can be deleted by sending POST request to `/statuses/delete`.
+This request expects of a request body that contains arrays of *taskIds* (UUID string) to delete.

-- geometry: a geojson (see geojson specifications [here](https://tools.ietf.org/html/rfc7946)) point/polygon object. only metadata of images that intersect with the given polygon/point will be returned.
-- startDate: date string in format: "YYYY-MM-DD". only images that ware imaged form at this date or after it will be returned.
-- endDate: date string in format: "YYYY-MM-DD". only images that ware imaged form at this date or before it will be returned.
+## Search statuses by their expiration date

+Existing statuses that expire before a specific date can be retrieved by making a GET request to `/statuses/expired/<date>`.
+Any status which its expiration date happens before *date* will be returned.